My Tri-C

 Our action plan:

-• We revamped our instructions to include a quick reference guide with links to longer instructions.
+• We revamped our instructions to include a quick reference guide with links to more detailed instructions as well

 Some are unaware that this is a mandatory process outlined in the contract.